Security Behaviour Database

 Privacy settings on social media accounts should be reviewed regularly to make sure personal data is not exposed ...

-SB073: Sets account passwords with network provider
+Setting an account password with network provider

-SB073: Sets account passwords with network provider
+Setting an account password with network provider

 Criminals with access to network providers can launch SIM swap or mobile phone number porting attacks.
 Agreeing a ...